-Huei-Chun Teng Analysis of EFL Learners' Task Strategies for Listening Comprehension Test
+Analysis of EFL Learners' Task Strategies for Listening Comprehension Test

-The research of learning strategies has gained prominence in the field of second language acquisition.
-However, little was known about what the test takers were actually doing to produce answers to questions.
-Since strategic behavior has been hardly explored in L2 listening tests, it is worth investigating the issue by analyzing EFL learners' task strategies for listening comprehension test
+Learning strategies research has gained prominence in SLA.
+However, little is known about what test takers were actually doing to answer questions.
+Since strategic behavior has been hardly explored in L2 listening tests, it is worth investigating the issue by analyzing EFL learners' task strategies for listening comprehension.

-This study mainly addresses the following research questions: (1) What strategies are used by EFL learners when they take a listening test?
+This study addresses the following research questions: (1) What strategies are used by EFL learners when they take a listening test?
 (2) Are there significant differences in the test-taking strategies used by proficient and less proficient EFL listeners?
 (3) What are EFL listeners' perceptions of their test-taking strategies?
 Participants were 104 college freshmen from a university in northern Taiwan.
-Three instruments were adopted in the study, including a standardized listening test, a questionnaire of test-taking strategies for listening tests, and a follow-up interview.
-Before the test began, participants were instructed how to take the listening test, how to write down the strategies they use, and how to answer the strategy questionnaire.
-Immediately after each part of the listening test, participants were given five minutes to write down any of their own strategies for test-taking.
+Three instruments were adopted in the study, a standardized listening test, a questionnaire on listening test strategies, and an interview.
+Participants were instructed how to take the test, how to write down the strategies they use, and how to answer the questionnaire.
+Immediately after each part of the listening test, participants wrote down their strategies for test-taking.
 After the three parts of listening test were played, participants were asked to complete the questionnaire of listening test-taking strategies.
 Finally, interviews were held with thirty of the participants to probe how they perceived their test-taking strategies.
-Through providing insights into the response behaviors prompted by the listening tasks, the study can facilitate our understanding of the strategies adopted for EFL listening tests, and ultimately to teach EFL college students to become more effective EFL listeners.
+Through insights into the response behaviors for listening tasks, the study aids understanding of strategies adopted for EFL listening tests, and ultimately to assist students to be more effective EFL listeners.